PhilChodrow/riyadh_multiplex/README.md

 ## Notebooks
 1. `scaling_coefficient.ipynb` : a jupyter notebook with exploratory analysis to determine the scaling coefficient used in the pipeline.
 2. `scaling_coefficient.html` : an .html render of the above for easy sharing.
-3. `spatial_outreach.py` : an analysis of spatial outreach in the multiplex.
+3. `spatial_outreach.ipynb` : an analysis of spatial outreach in the multiplex.
+4. `shortest_paths.ipynb` : an analysis of the behavior of shortest paths in the multiplex under uniform and OD demand, including with metro scaling.

 ## Other
 1. `makefile` : a makefile automating the data preparation and analysis pipeline